bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **The most important question**:

 **WHY DO WE HAVE THE WORLD?**

-**Guess**:

-There is a Purpose of **THE WORLD**, but we do not know it.
-There must be a Reason why groups of atoms formed these highly structured life forms!?!?

 **THE BIRTH OF THE WORLD, as we know it**: [Link](https://en.wikipedia.org/wiki/Chronology_of_the_universe).